 He said, “Well, Paul preached till midnight.”

 And what is the result?
-Got to chapter 20 verse 36, “And when he had thus spoken, he knelt down and prayed with them all.
-They all wept much and fell on Paul’s neck and kept on kissing him, sorrowing most of all for the words which he spoke that they should see his face no more.”
+Go to chapter 20, verse 36, “And when he had thus spoke, and he knelt down and prayed with them all, and they all wept much and fell on Paul’s neck, and kept on kissing him, sorrowing most of all for the words which he spoke, that they should see his face no more.”
 They were all over him, crying, tears running down his neck.
 They were kissing him.
 Why?
 They loved him.
 Why did they love him?
 Because what?
 He loved them.
 He loved them.
 For the love of the church.